AdobeDocs/campaign-classic.en/help/interaction/using/offers-on-an-inbound-channel.md

 To make the offers you have just configured visible on the website, insert a JavaScript code into the HTML page of your site to call up the Interaction engine (for more on this, refer to [About inbound channels](../../interaction/using/about-inbound-channels.md)).

-1. Go to the HTML page and insert an @id attribute with a value matching the internal name of the anonymous offer space created previously (refer to [Create anonymous offer spaces](#creating-anonymous-offer-spaces)), preceded by **i_**.
+1. Go to the HTML page and insert an @id attribute with a value matching the internal name of the anonymous offer space created previously (refer to [Creating anonymous offer spaces](#creating-anonymous-offer-spaces)), preceded by **i_**.

    ![](assets/offer_inbound_anonymous_example_019.png)